-Following her B.A. degree in Art History at Washington & Lee University, she was swiftly immersed in the field as Design Assistant to the inimitable Ryland Witt in Richmond.
-Emily shared Ryland's passion for mixing classic and modern elements complementary to each client's unique personality.
+Following her B.A. degree in Art History at Washington & Lee University, she was swiftly immersed in the field as the Design Assistant to the inimitable Ryland Witt in Richmond, VA.
+Emily immediately discovered a passion for mixing classic and modern elements complementary to each client's unique personality.

 A move to the nation's capital led her to work for Holland & Sherry at the Washington, D.C.
 Design Center.
 The textile company's unmatched emphasis on bespoke products and attention to detail proved invaluable to her design aesthetic.
 An understanding of the logistical processes of creating, marketing, and selling fabrics, rugs, and wallpapers remains crucial to her business practices today.

 An offer to work for Kelley Proxmire granted Emily unparalleled experience in the world of high-end residential design.
 Emily spent years learning from Kelley's famously "tailored traditional" eye, developing a keen awareness of scale, pattern, and color.
 Managing a multitude of projects ranging from Nantucket to Phoenix, she applied her creativity and expertise to yield chic yet comfortable, sophisticated yet practical interiors.